jbwgithub/alpha-blog/Notes.md

 * Shovel operator: `<<`.
 Is used to 'shovel' in an object to a db object, for example a User in a model table

-* Remember: When adding a new table, or editing an existing table in a feature branch, always remember to switch back to the main branch and run a migration `rails db:migarte`, so that changes to the table/model are reflected in main branch
+* Reminder: When adding a new table (via `generate`) or editing an existing table, always remember to run a migration `rails db:migrate`, so that the changes to the table/model are reflected in the db

 * Add notes here